bayzip/docker-wordpress/kubernetes/README.md

-## Run
+## Run with Minikube
-After running minikube, you can use by creating deployment and services
+After running minikube using `minikube start`, you can follow this command to create network and pods.

 ```shell script
 # MariaDB